-All development proposals should help to conserve and enhance the character, appearance and setting of the parish.
+As appropriate to their scale, nature and location, development proposals should conserve and, where practicable, enhance the character, appearance and setting of the parish.
 Proposals should demonstrate how the design and layout of the development helps to retain, enhance and restore key landscape features.